History of modern Mongolia: Contemporary Mongolia

-The constitution was amended in 1992.
-In the same year, the MPRP won another round of parliamentary elections.
-The new constitution also provided that the president would be elected by popular vote rather than by the legislature as before.
-Incumbent Punsalmaagin Ochirbat became Mongolia's first universally elected president winning the 1993 Mongolian presidential election with two thirds of the vote.
-Originally an MPRP member, Ochirbat ran as the candidate of the democratic opposition, after the MPRP had nominated an orthodox communist as their candidate.
-The MPRP was defeated for the first time in its history.
+In the same year the constitution was ratified, the 1992 elections for the newly established unicameral State Great Khural were held on June 30.
+The MPRP won another round of parliamentary elections, winning 70 out of 76 seats in the State Great Khural.
+The new constitution also provided that the President of Mongolia would be elected by popular vote rather than by the legislature as before.
+Incumbent Punsalmaagiin Ochirbat became Mongolia's first universally elected president, winning the 1993 presidential election with two-thirds of the vote.
+Originally an MPRP member, Ochirbat ran as the candidate of the opposition, after the MPRP had nominated an orthodox communist as their candidate.
+The MPRP was electorally defeated for the first time in its history.